EoleDev/aker-ui/README.md

 If using another webserver than apache, don't forget to implement the rewrite as shown in .htaccess file.

  - Clone this repo
- - Clone the submodule : git submodule update
+ - Clone the submodule :
+   - run `git submodule init`
+   - run `git submodule update`
  - In server dir, install composer dependencies
    - Download composer
    - Run : composer update